Our website uses cookies for statistical purposes.

 • Criminal record from the family member’s country of origin.

-Specific documents include those related to the adoption of a minor child, certificates of incapacity for dependants (if applicable), and others, certificate of economic dependence for first-degree relatives, and others.
+Supplementary documents may include those related to the adoption of a minor child, certificates of incapacity for dependents (if applicable), proof of registration for studies (for children still dependents), certificates of economic dependence for first-degree relatives, and others.
+As a rule, proof documents that are issued in a foreign language must be translated and legalized.

 Our Portugal immigration team can help you prepare these documents.
 You can reach out to us for more information about the specific ones, should you be subject to a certain family situation described above (such as child adoption).